Almitrine

 A significant literature exists for this compound, including over 60 papers that Medline labels as reviews.

 The clinical efficacy of almitrine-raubasine combination therapy for age related cerebral disorders and functional rehabilitation after stroke has been reviewed by Allain and Bentué-Ferrer.
 They summarize two studies in which almitrine-raubasine improved some symptoms significantly more than placebo, especially in vascular cases.
 Their paper also suggests that other studies have shown a beneficial effect of this compound on neurosensory vascular disorders, specifically chorioretinal dysfunctions (visual symptomatology) and vertigo associated with electronystagmographic modifications.
 This paper further claims that the dosage and tolerance of the compound have been confirmed in a French multi-center study of 5,361 outpatients.

 Under the brand names Albasine, Aruxil, and Truxil, almitrine-raubasine has been marketed for rehabilitation after stroke, age related neurological disorders, visual disorders related to circulation, and tinnitus in Bangladesh.

-Synthesis

-The reaction between 1-[bis(4-fluorophenyl)methyl]piperazine [27469-60-9] (1) and Cyanuric Chloride [108-77-0] (2) gives 2-[4-[Bis(4-fluorophenyl)methyl]piperazin-1-yl]-4,6-dichloro-1,3,5-triazine, CID:134990507 (3).
-Reaction with Allylamine [107-11-9] (4) completes the synthesis of Almitrine (5).